amplience/dc-extension-ecomm-toolkit/README.md

 ## Getting Started with Swiss Army Knife

-There are many ways one may use a Swiss Army Knife, but first you'll want to register the extension against an Amplience Dynamic Content HUB.
+There are many ways one may use a Swiss Army Knife, but first you'll want to register the extension against an Amplience Dynamic Content Hub.
 Login to your Hub and head to Development > Extensions and click the "Register" button.

 ![Register Start](media/register-button.png)